sandstorm-io/sandstorm/docs/install.md

 curl https://install.sandstorm.io | bash
 ```

-## Option 2: Github-verified install
+## Option 2: GitHub-verified install

-If you are uncomfortable with `curl|bash`, another option is to [download install.sh from our Github repository](https://raw.githubusercontent.com/sandstorm-io/sandstorm/master/install.sh) and then run it:
+If you are uncomfortable with `curl|bash`, another option is to [download install.sh from our GitHub repository](https://raw.githubusercontent.com/sandstorm-io/sandstorm/master/install.sh) and then run it:

 ```bash
 wget https://raw.githubusercontent.com/sandstorm-io/sandstorm/master/install.sh